Joseph Chatoyer: Legacy

-Although Chatoyer died before the remainder of the rebels were deported to Roatan in Honduras, from where they spread along the Caribbean coast of Central America and became known as the Garifuna people; he is considered to have been a Garifuna warrior.
+Although Chatoyer died before the remainder of the rebels were deported to Roatán in Honduras, from where they spread along the Caribbean coast of Central America and became known as the Garifuna people; he is considered to have been a Garifuna warrior.

 After a major push led by the National Youth Council of St.Vincent and the Grenadines and other groups, Chatoyer became the nation's first National Hero on March 14, 2002.
 Since then, March 14th has been celebrated as National Heroes Day, a time when many can remember the struggle against British and French colonialism.

-A play based on his life, The Drama of King Shotaway, was written by William Henry Brown, an African American from the West Indies, and Director of the African Theatre.
+A play based on his life, The Drama of King Shotaway, was written by William Henry Brown, an Garifuna from the West Indies, and Director of the African Theatre.
 It was the first play written in the United States by a black man.
 The play was produced by the African Company at the African Grove Theatre in New York City in 1823, but no manuscript survived.